Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Even if your interviewer does not know a final decision, asking these questions will yield insight into what considerations are being explored at the company for specific roles, or overall.

-## How did your team adapt to working from home?
+## How Did Your Team Adapt to Working from Home?

 ### Who to Ask:
 Manager